LAME MP3 Encoder Windows builds

 cVBR is a constrained VBR branch that can keep variable bitrate encoding within a stricter range. cVBRb adds bitrate boost behaviour for more demanding audio changes.
 Standard LAME options still remain available.

-What should I do with the DLL files in the MinGW packages?
+What should I do with the DLL files in the MinGW Solid State packages?

 Do I need to understand checksums to use the download?